DistantJragon/Python-Hotkey-Soundboard/README.md

 ### Changing Device

-1. Find the device you want to use by starting "Start seeIndiesOfDevices" (or "Start seeIndiesOfDevices.bat")
+1. Find the device you want to use by starting "Start seeIndicesOfDevices" (or "Start seeIndicesOfDevices.bat")
 2. Replace the state of "Device" in optionsList.json with the desired device id